Early life of Joseph Stalin: Tiflis robbery: 1907–1909

 There, Stalin reassembled the Outfit and began publicly calling for more workers' strikes.
 The Outfit continued to attack Black Hundreds, and raised finances by running protection rackets, counterfeiting currency, and carrying out robberies.
 One of the robberies carried out in this period was of a ship, the Nicholas I, as it docked in Baku harbour.
 Not long after, the Outfit carried out a raid on Baku's naval arsenal, during which several guards were killed.
 They also kidnapped the children of several wealthy figures in order to extract ransom money.
 He also co-operated with Hummat, the Muslim Bolshevik group, and was involved in assisting the arming of the Persian Revolution against Shah Mohammad Ali Shah Qajar.
 At some point in 1908 he travelled to the Swiss city of Geneva to meet with Lenin; he also met the Russian Marxist Georgi Plekhanov, who exasperated him.

 On 25 March 1908, Stalin was arrested in a police raid and interned in Bailov Prison.
 In prison, he studied Esperanto, then regarding it as the language of the future.
 Leading the Bolsheviks imprisoned there, he organised discussion groups and had those suspected of being police spies killed.
 He planned an escape attempt but it was later cancelled.
 He was eventually sentenced to two years exile in the village of Solvychegodsk, Vologda Province.
 The journey there took three months, over the course of which he contracted typhus, and spent time in both Moscow's Butyrki Prison and Vologda Prison.
 He finally arrived at the village in February 1909.
 There he stayed in a communal house with nine fellow exiles but repeatedly got into trouble with the local police chief; the latter locked Stalin up for reading revolutionary literature aloud and fined him for attending the theatre.
-While in the village, Stalin had an affair with an Odesan noblewoman and teacher, Stefania Petrovskaya.
+While in the village, Stalin had an affair with an Odessan noblewoman and teacher, Stefania Petrovskaya.
 In June Stalin escaped the village and made it to Kotlas disguised as a woman.
 From there, he made it to St Petersburg, where he was hidden by supporters.